Guidelines and Application Information for All Fellowships

 - Applicants do not have to be members of AGW.

-The project is to commence on or after 1 August 2022 and be completed by either 31 July 2023 OR the date for PhD submission, whichever is the sooner.
-Any change of the proposed schedule must have written prior approval of the Fellowships Officer.
+The project is to commence on or after 1 June 2024 and be completed by either 31 July 2025 OR the date for PhD submission, whichever is the sooner.
+Any change of the proposed schedule must have written prior approval of the Fellowships Officer

 Preparing Your Application and Supporting Documentation

 - Applications must be on the current official form.
-This is available on the website as a Word document for your convenience in drafting, but must be submitted as a pdf consisting of the application form followed by any required documentary evidence.
+This is available on the website as both a Word document and a pdf for your convenience in drafting, but must be submitted as a pdf consisting of the application form followed by any required documentary evidence.